-If both houses of Congress pass the conference version of the FY2006 supplemental bill (H.R.
-4939) Congress would have appropriated a total of about \$437 billion for military operations, base security, reconstruction, foreign aid, embassy costs, and veterans' health care for the three operations initiated since the 9/11 attacks: Operation Enduring Freedom (OEF) covering Afghanistan and other Global War on Terror (GWOT) operations, Operation Noble Eagle (ONE) providing enhanced security at military bases, and Operation Iraqi Freedom (OIF), Iraq.
-The \$437 billion total does not include the \$50 billion "placeholder" figure for FY2007 war costs that is listed in the FY2007 budget because the Administration has not yet formally submitted its request.
-The Administration has not yet provided any information about what the \$50 billion would include.
+With passage of the FY2006 supplemental by both houses (H.R.
+4939, P.L.109-234), Congress has appropriated a total of about \$437 billion for military operations, base security, reconstruction, foreign aid, embassy costs, and veterans' health care for the three operations initiated since the 9/11 attacks: Operation Enduring Freedom (OEF) covering Afghanistan and other Global War on Terror (GWOT) operations, Operation Noble Eagle (ONE) providing enhanced security at military bases, and Operation Iraqi Freedom (OIF), Iraq.

+The \$437 billion total does not include the \$50 billion "placeholder" figure for FY2007 war costs that is listed in the FY2007 budget.
+Although the Administration has not formally submitted a request, both the House and Senate authorization (H.R.
+5122/S. 2766) and appropriation bills (H.R.
+5631) provide \$50 billion for war costs in specific accounts.
+If that \$50 billion is enacted, war appropriations would total about \$487 billion, presumably covering part of FY2007's costs.

 DOD has not provided Congress with the costs of these three operations.
-Of the \$437 billion likely to be appropriated through FY2006, CRS estimates that Iraq will receive about \$319 billion (73%), OEF \$88 billion (20%), and enhanced base security about \$26 billion (6%), with about \$4 billion that cannot be allocated based on available information (1%).
+Of the \$437 billion appropriated through FY2006, CRS estimates that Iraq will receive about \$319 billion (73%), OEF \$88 billion (20%), and enhanced base security about \$26 billion (6%), with about \$4 billion that cannot be allocated based on available information (1%).
 About 91% of these funds are for DOD, about 8% are for foreign aid programs and embassy operations, about 1% is unallocated and less than 1% are for medical care for U.S. veterans of Iraq and Afghanistan.